If you’re looking for an entry-level Bluetooth USB amp and DAC all in one device, then I recommend the FiiO BTR3K!

 Features and Specs

-First things first, let’s look at how much the technical specifications of the FiiO BTR3K can offer you with its entry-level price.
+First things first, let’s look at the technical specifications that the FiiO BTR3K can offer you with its entry-level price.

 Its power output is limited to 50 mW in its single-ended mode.
-However, it does get a bit better at 78 Mw on 32 Ω loads.
+However, I’ve found that it gets a bit better at 78 Mw on 32 Ω loads.

 However, even then, you WON’T be able to drive super-high-impedance headphones/earphones or super-low-sensitivity headphones/earphones at all.